renukaKandii/promptLY/ReadME.md

 1. Select text on any webpage
 2. Right-click → **"promptLY"**
 3. Side panel opens with:
-   - Your text in Input field
+   - Your text in Input field (with formatting preserved!)
    - Mode: Rewrite
    - Tone: Professional
 4. (Optional) Change settings or click a Quick Prompt
 5. Click **▶ Run**
 6. Watch the inline status: "⚡ Generating..." → "✅ Done!"
+7. **Auto-scroll activates** - Smoothly shows both input & output
-7. Copy the output!
+8. Copy the output!

 ---